ggreenaz/dadCHECKIN-TOO/README.md

     Schools, offices, events – anywhere that needs a simple visitor log.
     People who appreciate dad-level simplicity (and dad jokes!).

-Remember, in the world of overly complicated software, dadCHECKIN-TOO is your oasis of simplicity.
-It's the tool that proudly proclaims, "So easy, even a dad can use it!"
-And if you chuckle at that, you're exactly who we made this for!
-👨‍💼 Join the dadCHECKIN-TOO revolution – where simplicity meets functionality, and dad jokes are always welcome!
+In a world of complex software, dadCHECKIN-TOO is your simple oasis.
+It proudly says, "So easy, even a dad can use it!"
+If you chuckled, you're our target audience!
+Join the dadCHECKIN-TOO revolution – where simplicity meets functionality, and dad jokes are welcome! 👨‍💼

 // Install Directions //

-Let's get started.
+Let's go ahead and get started.

 Upload the latest version of dadCHECKIN-TOO to your web server's root directory.
 Be sure to set your directory privileges so your web servers has acess.
 For example: